 Danger, threat of: One ought never to turn one’s back on threatened danger and try to run away from it.
 If you do that you will double the danger.
 But if you meet it promptly and without flinching you will reduce the danger by half. • No attribution

 Defenders of the Peace: People sleep peaceably in their beds at night only because rough men stand ready to do violence on their behalf.
 [Alternative: We sleep safely at night because rough men stand ready to visit violence on those who would harm us.]

-- No attribution to Churchill.
-Semi-George Orwell.
+- No attribution to Churchill, but perhaps semi-George Orwell.
 Wikiquotes reports: “There is no evidence that Orwell ever wrote or uttered either of these versions of this idea.
 They do bear some similarity to comments made in an essay that Orwell wrote on Rudyard Kipling.”

 - Commonly quoted without attribution.
 Though he sometimes despaired of democracy’s slowness to act for its own preservation, Churchill had a much more positive attitude towards the average voter.
 See Chapter 21, Political Theory and Practice…Democracy.

 Many forms of Government have been tried, and will be tried in this world of sin and woe.
 No one pretends that democracy is perfect or all-wise.
 Indeed it has been said that democracy is the worst form of Government except for all those other forms that have been tried from time to time.…